 - Second, find reputable insurers to work with.
 You may want to check out local firms or look at consumer reviews first.
 Consider talking with colleagues doing similar projects to find coverage that might work for your firm.

 When you're prepared, shopping for coverage is easy.
-You may even be surprised at how affordable your architect insurance can be when you do some research first.
-Contact your local Trusted Choice® Independent Insurance Agent for more information.
+You may even be surprised at how affordable your architects insurance can be when you do some research first.
+Contact your local independent insurance agent for more information.